Updated in 8.7

 To configure an

-Under Run command on, choose where to run the command: on the client or on the server.
+In the External Command dialog box, under Run command on, choose where to run the command: on the client or on the server.

 IMPORTANT: Add double quotation marks (") around placeholders, so all placeholders in your command are enclosed in quotes.
 For example: